-Santa Margherita Ligure, also known as the "pearl of the Tigullio, is a tourist resort, situated between Portofino and Rapallo, it is very elegant and refined.
+Santa Margherita Ligure, also known as the "Pearl of Tigullio, is an elegant tourist resort, situated between Portofino and Rapallo, it is very elegant and refined.

-The area near the sea consists of a long walk that will get you up to Paraggi; along the way, you can see the sixteenth-century castle, the fish market, the marina, and a series of beautiful beaches.
-In this stretch of road, which goes to the harbor, is lined with bars, restaurants and boutiques.
+The area by the sea is a long pedestrian promenade that goes as far as Paraggi; along the way, you can see a sixteenth-century castle, the fish market, the marina, and a series of pretty beaches.
+The stretch up to the marina is lined with bars, restaurants and boutiques.

-The two main attractions of the town are Villa Durazzo, surrounded by a lush park and Cervara Abbey, a monastery overlooking the sea, which boasts a charming Italian garden, you can access the abbey with a small street running from waterfront, just before the Bay of Paraggi.
+The two main attractions of the town are Villa Durazzo, surrounded by a lush park and the Cervara Abbey, a 14th century monastery overlooking the sea which boasts a charming Italian garden.
+You can access the abbey via a small street running from the waterfront, just before the Bay of Paraggi.

-Santa Margherita is easily accessible by any mode of transport, but it is recommended, especially in summer season and on weekends to use public transport; it is well connected to surrounding towns by a network of buses, but you can also use the trains or boats.
-By car it can be accessed by or Rapallo Recco (from Ruta di Camogli).
+Santa Margherita is easily accessible by any means of transport, but we recommend to use public transport especially in summer and on weekends.
+Santa is well connected to the neighboring towns by bus, train or boat.
+By car it can be accessed from Rapallo or Recco (via Ruta di Camogli).